AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-s3-buckets.md

 ### Additional script flags

-By default, there any result or plot files that exist on S3 but that you have locally deleted, this script will _not also delete_ those files from S3.
+By default, if there are any result or plot files that exist on S3 but that you have locally deleted, this script will _not delete_ those files from S3.
-To override this behavior and delete them from S3 as well, use the `--destructive-sync` flag:
+To override this behavior and delete these files from S3 as well (but only for the specified analysis module), use the `--destructive-sync` flag:
 ```sh
 scripts/sync-results.py \
     --module {analysis module name} \